Health-RI/health-ri-metadata/README.md

 ### [Agent](http://xmlns.com/foaf/spec/#term_Agent)

-An entity that is associated with catalog and/or Datasets.
-Agent can be individuals or organisations, If the Agent is an organisation, the use of the Organization Ontology is recommended.
+An entity that is associated with catalog and/ or dataset.

 #### Mandatory Properties